 When we aren’t employing apprentices and trainees, we are also helping job seekers to design a future they’ll love!
-So, if you’re a job seeker who has absolutely no idea what you want to do or if you are still at school and are looking to take the next step, we have our What’s NXT?
-For Youth program that can help with that.
+So, if you’re a job seeker who has absolutely no idea what you want to do or if you are still at school and are looking to take the next step, we have our Information Sessions and FREE 1:1 Phone phone appointments that can help with that.

 Lastly, from time to time you might see a job opportunity on our website that is not an apprenticeship or traineeship and that may require the candidate to hold qualification(s).
 This is our Recruitment-Only Service whereby we help recruit and select a qualified candidate on behalf of an Employer and are employed directly by them.

 CCGT take every opportunity to be involved with the community including Central Coast High Schools, Community Organisations, and organising events such as the Central Coast Career Pathways Expo and the Central Coast Try a Skill.

 How do I register with CCGT?

 If you are interested in securing employment with CCGT, the best thing you can do is ‘register’ to receive our ‘Job Alert Emails.’
 Each time we advertise a vacancy, you will receive an email directly to your inbox with everything you need to know about the new position.